leapt/core-bundle/README.md

 ### Image Field Type

-The _snowcap_core_image_ field type extends the _snowcap_core_file_ field type.
+The _leapt_core_image_ field type extends the _leapt_core_file_ field type.
 It behaves the same way, except that it is rendered differently: instead of displaying a "download" button, it will actually display the uploaded image.

-**Note:** If you are using [SnowcapImBundle](https://github.com/snowcap/SnowcapImBundle), in addition to the options provided by _snowcap_core_file_, you can specify a _im_format_ option.
+**Note:** If you are using [LeaptImBundle](https://github.com/leapt/im-bundle), in addition to the options provided by _leapt_core_file_, you can specify a _im_format_ option.
 It will be used to dynamically create a thumbnail of the picture.
-Please refer to the SnowcapImBundle documentation for more information.
+Please refer to the LeaptImBundle documentation for more information.